diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

-This Tutorial can be used without having your own hadoop cluster at hand.
-For testing the examples on your own cluster please read section [[Adaptation|Open Street Map Tutorial#adaptation]].
+This tutorial can be used without having your own Hadoop cluster at hand.
+For getting the examples to run on your own cluster please read section [[Adaptation|Open Street Map Tutorial#adaptation]].

 ## Goals
+The goals of this tutoral are:

-* Get Schedoscope tutorial running in Cloudera VM
+* get the Schedoscope tutorial code running in the Cloudera Quickstart VM;
-* Watch Schedoscope working, play around
+* watch Schedoscope working, play around;
-* Get Schedoscope tutorial running with your own Hadoop Cluster
+* get Schedoscope tutorial running with your own Hadoop Cluster;
-* Get familiar with Schedoscope test framework
+* get familiar with Schedoscope test framework;
-* Implement and schedule your own views
+* implement and schedule your own views.

 ## Prerequisites
 * basic knowledge of [Apache Hive](http://hive.apache.org/)

 ## The Storyline
 Imagine you had a fantastic business idea.
-You would like to open a new shop in Hamburg, Germany.
-So you need a place.
-Why not use the rooms of one of the numerous shops in Hamburg?
+You would like to buy a promising shop in Hamburg, Germany.
 However... **which shop in Hamburg is the one located best?**

-For implementing this tutorial we used data of [Open Street Map](http://www.openstreetmap.org/copyright) limited on Hamburg, Germany.
-The data is stored in TSV files and provided by archive schedoscope-tutorial-osm-data.
+For implementing this tutorial, we use data of [Open Street Map](http://www.openstreetmap.org/copyright).
+The data is stored in TSV files and provided by the dependency `schedoscope-tutorial-osm-data` and looks like this:

-**The raw data structure:**

         nodes  -- points on the map defined by longitude and latitude